 How to Calculate Cost Per Acquisition

-To calculate cost per acquisition, divide your total/variable marketing spend (over a certain time period) by the number of new customers who have placed an order at your store (in the same time period): variable marketing cost means the money spent on a particular ad platform.
+To calculate cost per acquisition, divide your variable marketing cost (over a certain time period) by the number of new customers who have placed an order at your store (in the same time period): variable marketing cost means the money spent on a particular ad platform.